 Mechanisms regulating the Dutch life are manifold, combining an elaborate system of governance with an abundance of social control.
 Methodical application of rules and guidelines ensures the safest and the most efficient results, while at the same time leaving very little space for spontaneity and improvisation.
-Overwhelming regulation renders environments and experiences sterile, increasingly alienating citizens and restraining the capacity for adaptation and creative change.
+Overwhelming regulation renders environments and experiences sterile, restraining the capacity for adaptation and creative change.

 As an introduction to its practice, the Ministry employs soft and colorful tools of intervention and rapid prototyping for public spaces, in the archetypical shape of bricks.
 Provoking and suggesting possibilities these small messengers of reasonable chaos break through the monotony of rigid spaces and invite the public to sculpt their environments.